FredericHsiang/FredericHsiang.github.io/_pages/about.md

 - Discovering knowledge map and evolutionary path of HRM & ER: Using the STM combined with Word2vec, Dejian Yu, **Bo Xiang\***, *International Journal of Manpower*, 2023 (accepted).

 # 💬 Research Grants
 - *2022.05 - 2023.05*, Cross-border e-commerce enterprise credit rating research under multi-attribute decision environment, Postgraduate Research and Practice Innovation Program of Jiangsu Province, **No. KYCX22_2187**, **1/1**.
+- *2019.09 - 2020.05*, Jiangxi huawen science and technology innovation culture development Co., National Innovation and Entrepreneurship Training Program for College Students, **201910405030**, **1/5**.
 - *2018.12 - 2019.12*, Resource utilization of waste flowers, fruits and leaves of navel orange industry in Gannan region, Science and Technology Innovation Fund of ECUT (Undergraduate), **Second Prize**, **1/6**.
 - *2018.12 - 2019.12*, The demand features of society (enterprises) for college talents, Science and Technology Innovation Fund of ECUT (Undergraduate), **Second Prize**, **2/6**.
 - *2018.12 - 2019.12*, The comprehensive survey of life conditions for college students, Science and Technology Innovation Fund of ECUT (Undergraduate), **Third Prize**, **4/6**.
 - *2017.12 - 2018.12*, K12 education pattern based on Internet+, Science and Technology Innovation Fund of ECUT (Undergraduate), **Second Prize**, **5/6**.